discos/doc/about/people.rst

 whole development process.
 This responsibility is currently assigned to :ref:`mbuttu`.

 Deploying and continuous integration
 ------------------------------------
-This responsibility is currently assigned to :ref:`mbartolini`.
+This responsibility is currently assigned to :ref:`gcarboni`.

 Provisioning
 ------------
-This responsibility is currently assigned to :ref:`afara`.
+This responsibility is currently assigned to :ref:`gcarboni`.

 People involved in the project
 ==============================